defiant00/dnd/README.md

   * they lie badly and are seen through, but then let go as they break out of the vines
   * Sylvester attempts to pursue (and sees what they are briefly) but they get away
 * next afternoon they get attacked by three displacer beasts

+## Session 6

+* party helps with the fight and triumphs easily with Oakenbeard and Germain
+* spends a couple hours skinning and gathering items
+* gets to Talsworth
+* marks the new borders
+* meet Eyl'teria and get whispered at
+* go into Talsworth proper and run into a few rifts
+  * Sylvester goes through some temporary physical changes
+* pranks occur to attempt to warn them of rifts, but it doesn't help
+* after a few Oakenbeard goes, "knock it off you two"
+  * Lapis drops a twig on his head with a pout
+* introduced to Lapis and Nutmeg
+  * Lapis is riding on Germain's shoulder
+  * Nutmeg is following along bounding from roof to roof
+* go to the center of town where the bubbled rift is
+* Oakenbeard and Matthew strengthen the bubble